mamin27/ecomet_i2c_raspberry_tools/i2c_pkg/ms5637_pkg/ms5637_python.IIC.md

-# hdc1080_IIC python3 module
+# ms5637_IIC python3 module

-**Last modification:** 11.07.2020
+**Last modification:** 20.05.2021

 ### List of python files: ###

 **Chip description**
-The HDC1080 is a digital humidity sensor with integrated temperature sensor that provides excellent measurement accuracy at very low power.
-The HDC1080 operates over a wide supply range,and is a low cost,low power alternative to competitive olutions in a wide range of common applications.
-Thehumidity and temperature sensors are factory calibrated.

-**hdc1080_constant.py**
+The MS5637 is an ultra-compact micro altimeter.
+It is optimized for  altimeter  and  barometer  applications.
+Thesensor  module  includes  a  high-linearity  pressure  sensor with  internal  factory-calibrated coefficients.
+Integrated digital pressure sensor (24 bit ΔΣ ADC).
+Operating range: 300 to 1200 mbar, -40 to +85 °C

+**ms5637_constant.py**

-* list of hdc1080 chip registers and their statuses
+* list of MS5673 chip registers and their statuses

-**hdc1080.py**
+**ms5637.py**

-* HDC1080 - main chip class
+* MS5637 - main chip class
-* HDC1080.read_register - read status of one register
+* MS5637.read_register - read status of one register
-* HDC1080.write_register - write new value to chip register
+* MS5637.write_register - write new value to chip register
-* HDC1080.write_mert_invoke - touch (TEMP or HUMDT) register (used before reading TEMP or HUMDT value
-* HDC1080.both_measurement - read in one sequence TEMP and HUMDT register, CONF file will be pre-set for sequence reading, values are calculated to celsius degrees and humidity percentage
-* HDC1080.measure_temp - read only value of TEMP register
-* HDC1080.measure_hmdt - read only value of HUMDT register
-* HDC1080.sw_reset - software Reset CHIP
+* MS5637.sw_reset - software Reset CHIP
-* HDC1080.battery - check status of battery or power supply (must by > 2.4V)
-* HDC1080.serial - read SERIAL ID of CHIP
-* HDC1080.manufacturer - read MANUFACTURER ID
-* HDC1080.deviceid - read DEVICE ID
+* MS5637.measure - read in one shot temperature & pressure with deffined accuracy

 ### How to call python sub? ###

-see **hdc1080_i2c_test.py** script
+see **ms5637_i2c_test.py** script located in python_test_scripts directory

 set logging:
 ```python